unixorn/bigriver-tools/Readme.md

 | br-ec2-instance-dns-name | Print the public IP for a given instance ID | jpb@unixorn.net |
 | br-ec2-instance-state | Print the state (running, stopped, etc) for a given instance ID | jpb@unixorn.net |
 | br-who-are-you | Shows which IAM user matches a given ACCESS_KEY_ID | [Joe Gardner](https://github.com/joehack3r) |

+# Usage

+Inspired by how `git` runs helper tools, bigriver-tools includes a driver script `br`, which will run scripts with names starting with `br-` so you can do `br who-are-you --access-key-id XYZ` and it will run `br-who-are-you` and pass the arguments to it.

 # Other Resources